US wins ice hockey world championship gold with 1-0 OT win against Switzerland

-Tage Thompson wristed a shot past goaltender Leonardo Genoni from the top of the right circle for the winner 2:02 into overtime with the 40th shot on goal.
+Thompson wristed a shot past goaltender Leonardo Genoni from the top of the right circle for the winner 2:02 into overtime of the final with the 40th shot on goal.
+It was his sixth goal at the tournament.

 Logan Cooley and Brady Skjei provided the assists and goaltender Jeremy Swayman shut out the Swiss with 25 saves.

-USA Hockey says it is the second trophy won at the tournament by the Americans after winning in 1933.
+USA Hockey says it is only the second trophy won at the tournament by the Americans after beating Canada in 1933, and it welcomed the triumph by saying “Golden For First Time in 92 Years.”

+“What an absolutely amazing feeling,” U.S. head coach Ryan Warsofsky said.
+“Everyone in our group contributed to winning the gold medal.
+We beat an excellent team in Switzerland tonight and full credit to them for the tournament they had ...
+We’ll remember this for a long, long time.”

-The Americans were also formally awarded the title in 1960 when they won the Olympic tournament and the worlds did not take place.
+While the Americans had not won a world championship tournament in which they competed since 1933, the International Ice Hockey Federation (IIHF) says the U.S. was also formally awarded the title in 1960, when they won the Olympic tournament and the worlds did not take place.

 Bronze medal for Sweden